Introduction : Epic & Tragedy Aristotle’s Poetics includes definition, comparison and differences.

 Continue reading “Compare and Contrast between Epic and Tragedy”

 Aristotle was born at a Greek colonial town in 384 B.C.
 He was a philosopher, moralist, psychologist, logician and a literary critic.
 He was a student of philosophic school of Plato in early age but in his old age he himself run the school.
-He died in 322 B.C.
+And he died in 322 B.C.

 Continue reading “Tragic Plot”